Reducing the risk of stillbirth

 Smoking while pregnant increases the risk of stillbirth, premature birth, birth defects and other serious conditions in your baby.
 Your baby is also at risk if your partner or other people in your home smoke.

-Quitting alcohol and other drugs
+Quit alcohol and other drugs

 It’s safest not to drink alcohol during pregnancy.
 It’s never safe to use recreational or illicit medicines or drugs.

-Eating well and exercising regularly
+Eat well and exercise regularly

 Healthy eating in pregnancy is important for your baby’s growth and development, as well as your own health and wellbeing.